Exploring Georgia's Natural History

 Impact Origins?

 There are theories that the bays are subsidence sink features, this argument states that the bays aren’t craters but depressions caused by geology; similar to a sink hole.
 A subsurface collapse creates a depression on the surface.
-These subsidence sink depressions are typically circular; weathering, wind and erosion tends to smooth such depressions.
+These subsidence sink depressions are often circular; weathering, wind and erosion tends to smooth such depressions.
 The actual subsidence which could cause a depression could easily be hundreds of feet beneath the surface.

 One problem with this is that the subsurface sediments are wildly different beneath Carolina bays at different locations, so it gets difficult to believe the same surface conditions, or the same pattern of orientations would be seen from such different underground sediments.